Porn Addiction is a Behavioral Addiction

-If you have taken the test and it indicates that you are suffering from porn addiction, or you simply feel that your pornographic consumption has gotten out of hand, it is time to take steps toward fixing the problem.
+If you have taken the test and it indicates that you are suffering from porn addiction or feel that your pornographic consumption has gotten out of hand, it is time to take steps toward fixing the problem.

 There are several options for those seeking treatment for porn addiction, including rehab, psychotherapy, medication, and counseling.
 These options vary based on the severity of the addiction and a person’s unique situation.